Zsófi Szemerey

 Zsófi Szemerey (born 2 June 1994) is a Hungarian handball goalkeeper who plays for Győri ETO KC and the Hungarian national team.

 She represented Hungary at two European Championship (2022, 2024), and two World Championship (2021, 2023) tournaments.
 She also participated in the Paris Summer Olympics in 2024, where the team finished 6th.
+At the 2024 European Championship she was part of the Hungarian team that won bronze medals, losing to Norway in semifinal and beating France in the third place play-off.
+This was the first Hungarian medals since 2012.